ayushkmr/spa-pup/TASKS.md

 - [ ] Add print functionality for daily reports

 ### Feature Enhancements
-- [ ] Add user authentication and role-based access control
+- [ ] Enhance user authentication with role-based access control
-- [ ] Implement appointment scheduling system
+- [ ] Expand appointment scheduling with recurring appointments
 - [ ] Add customer profiles with contact information and preferences
 - [ ] Create a customer-facing portal for appointment booking
 - [ ] Implement SMS/email notifications for customers
 - [ ] Add inventory management for spa supplies
+- [ ] Implement a loyalty program for regular customers

 ### Technical Improvements
 - [ ] Implement real-time updates using WebSockets
-- [ ] Add comprehensive logging and monitoring
+- [ ] Enhance logging and monitoring
 - [ ] Implement automated backups for the database
 - [ ] Set up CI/CD pipeline for automated testing and deployment
-- [ ] Optimize database queries for better performance
+- [ ] Further optimize database queries for better performance
 - [ ] Implement caching for frequently accessed data
 - [ ] Add offline support with service workers
+- [ ] Implement GraphQL API for more efficient data fetching

 ### Mobile Experience
 - [ ] Create a dedicated mobile app using React Native